s0raLin/scargo/README.md

 sinter build
 ```

-Compiles all Scala sources in `src/main/scala` and places compiled classes in the `target_dir` specified in `Sinter.toml`.
+Compiles all Scala sources in `src/main/scala` and places compiled classes in the `target_dir` specified in `project.toml`.

 ### Run the project